JoachimSchneider/MicroEmacs/README.md

 ## TODO
-- Remove *All* warnings
-- UTF-8 support
+- Review all original comments so they aren't destryed by automatic reformatting.
+- Check Compilation on OpenVMS
+- Check Compile on PCDOS whith Borland C++
 - Compile on Windows:
+  + Borland C++
   + CygWin
   + MSC
+- UTF-8 support
 - Try to compile on *really old* compilers:
   + Provide a `stdarg.h' *and* `varargs.h` version for all functions whit variable argumebnt lists.